sonic-net/SONiC/doc/fwutil/fwutil.md

 The purpose of the show commands group is to provide an interface for:
 1. FW utility related information query (version, etc.)
-2. FW version query for various platform components
+2. Platform components related information query (fw, etc.)

 ##### 2.2.2.1.2 Description